Aiven-Labs/fish-and-chips-and-kafka/src/README.md

    be unique.
 In practice, for a demo, this might actually be a problem, as restarting the demo program will restart `count` from 0 again.
 We'll see what happens in practice.

+All the upper case values come from appropriate places in the Aiven Console, or can doubtless be found using `avn service` commands, *with the exception of `USER_INFO`, which is meant to be left as it is*.

+## Create the sink connector

 Now we should be able to create the connector:
 ``` shell